 4) In addition to nominations from writers, readers, and editors, the Million Writers Award also uses preliminary judges to nominate stories for the award and to screen nominations from writers, readers, and editors.
 The names of the preliminary judges will be released after the award has been announced.

 5) From all of the nominees, the judges will select the "Notable Stories of the Year."
-From this list of notable stories, Jason Sanford, a founding editor of storySouth, will chose the top ten stories of the year.
+From this list of notable stories, Jason Sanford and two other judges will chose the top ten stories of the year.
 The overall winner of the year's award will be selected by a public vote from among the top ten stories of the year.
 The public vote will use a secure voting system.

 6) The online journal or magazine gaining the most "notable story" selections will be named as the Million Writers Award publication of the year.
 The editors will also select one publication as the Million Writers Award new magazine or journal of the year.
 Other awards for excellence may also be given out, if the editors feel there is a reason for doing so (such as highlighting a journal or magazine for doing something new or unusual which added to the overall prestige of online publishing).

-7) Nominations of stories will begin January 30, 2010 and end February 28, 2010.
-The list of notable stories of the year will be released by April 1, 2010, with the top ten stories released by the first of May.
-Voting on the top story of the year will last for
+7) Nominations of stories will begin February 15, 2011 and end March 15, 2011.
+The list of notable stories of the year will be released by April 1, 2011, with the top ten stories released by the first of May.
+Voting on the top story of the year will last for one month from May 1 through May 31.

 8) Any attempt by writers to distort or manipulate the public vote will result in the disqualification of their respected stories.
 Writers are allowed to promote their own stories during the vote and to ask others to vote for them.
 Attempts to repeatedly vote for their own story or to compromise the secure voting system will result in disqualification.
 The editors of storySouth have final authority to determine if any writer is attempting to distort or manipulate the public vote and the editors' decisions regarding disqualification are final and can not be appealed.